top of page

 We are interested in what works.

-Shell design, cuff mechanics, boot boards, pivots, buckles, liners, tolerances, repeatability and durability.
+You need engineering: shell design, cuff mechanics, boot boards, pivots, buckles, liners, tolerances, repeatability and durability.

 The engineers who design ski boots work with these realities.